 Safety can be a concern for many cyclists, but in many cases the benefits outweigh the risks, and the risks can be minimised:

-- Plan your route to help avoid busy junctions or roundabouts or find cycle paths/lanes.
-Visit Cycling UK for a journey planner where you are able to select ‘Quietest’, ‘Balanced’ or ‘Quickest’ Route.
+• Plan your route to help avoid busy junctions or roundabouts or find cycle paths/lanes.
+Visit Cycling UK’s journey planner where you are able to select ‘Quietest’, ‘Balanced’ or ‘Quickest’ Route.

 How to stay motivated